The IHLR annual chapbook competition.

 free submit day

-We will accept 25 free submissions on March 1, 2022.
+We will accept 25 free submissions on February 15, 2025.
 On that day, we will open a special gate, revealed on our social media pages (connect with us below) and here on our website.
-We will accept only one free submission per person (automatically disqualifying subsequent free submission attempts), and we will only accept the first twenty.
+We will accept only one free submission per person (automatically disqualifying subsequent free submission attempts).
 Once we hit 25 submissions in the free gate, we will close it.
-Free submissions will not receive a subscription.
+Free submissions will not receive a subscription or specific feedback.
 We offer this opportunity in the hopes of targeting writers who cannot afford to enter otherwise.
 If you can afford to enter, please do not take one of the 25 available free slots.
+To submit on February 15 for free (with no subscription or feedback) use the link we post below on February 15.

 results